-ASF is accredited by the Southern Association of Colleges and Schools in the United States.
-All students follow this program's requirements for the United States high school diploma, with optional Upper School coursework available through the IB, AP and Mexican programs described below.
+The school is accredited by AdvancED, through the Southern Association of Colleges and Schools (SACS), as well as the Southern Association of Independent Schools (SAIS) in the U.S. All students follow this program's requirements for the United States high school diploma, with optional Upper School coursework available through the IB, AP and Mexican programs described below.

 ASF is an IB World School offering all three International Baccalaureate programs — Primary Years Programme (PYP), Middle Years Programme (MYP) and the Diploma Programme (DP), which is an optional two-year program that offers Upper School students advanced level work in a variety of areas.

 The authorized contact for the PYP is: